RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

      File download

   * a single file will be downloaded as a file with the same name
-  * multile files will be downloaded as :tt:`download.zip`  file which will need to be unzipped to access the contents.
+  * multiple files will be downloaded as :tt:`download.zip`  file which will need to be unzipped to access the contents.

 **Upload files**